 Colour stirs emotion.
 It is brave.
 To live with it requires some reflection.
 To dig deep in oneself to discover what emotion you want to surround yourself with.
 Why you love a colour so much is quite simply because it brings you pleasure.
 Once found, the colour reveals an honest feeling or pleasure.
 When making decisions about home decor you have to commit to what you are prepared to live with for a while if not forever.
 It is too expensive to go with a fad and the best design in my opinion never dates.
 So decisions take courage.
 When a client decides to live with colour they know they love it because they have taken the time to find it.
 It’s brave.
 It’s honest.
 It’s uniquely theirs.
 I often hear my clients say, I know it’s mad but I love it!
 It makes them smile as if they are revealing a secret.
 It’s a commitment.

-5. How would you describe your design aesthetic and your dedication to your Craft?
+How would you describe your design aesthetic and your dedication to your Craft?

 “Space evokes emotion and makes the senses come to life.”

-We need to fuss more about our cherished memories and objects of beauty.
+I believe we need to fuss more about our cherished memories and objects of beauty.
 They bring us pleasure.
 If you don’t make a fuss it will pass you like any other day.
 Pleasure is important to life.
 Always celebrate the little things, the little things are really the big things in the end.